Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Town Square Park in St George, Utah

-📍 Google Maps | Phone: (435) 627-4530 | Town Square Park Website | Hours: 10 am-7:30 pm Sunday-Thursday, 9 am-10 pm Fridays & Saturdays | Entrance: Free
+📍 Google Maps | Phone: (435) 627-4530 | Town Square Park Website | Hours: 10 am – 7:30 pm Sun-Thurs, 9 am – 10 pm Fri & Sat | Entrance: Free

-Town Square Park is a great place to get to know St. George.
-Kids will love the carousel in the middle of the park, as well as the park fountain on hot days.
+Town Square Park is a great spot to meet locals or unwind with a good book after a long day of exploring.
+Kids will love the carousel in the middle of the park, as well as the fountain on hot days.
+Find this quaint attraction in the Historic Downtown District.

 Red Hills Desert Garden

-📍 Google Maps | Phone: (435) 673-3617 | Red Hills Desert Garden Website | Hours: 6 am-10 pm daily | Entrance: Free
+📍 Google Maps | Phone: (435) 673-3617 | Red Hills Desert Garden Website | Hours: 6 am – 10 pm daily | Entrance: Free

 Outdoor Activities in St. George